The Key to a Successful Automotive Claim Investigation: Cars – Clear and Relevant Statements

 The manner in which you relay relevant background and discovery information to a forensic expert in order for them to complete their investigation is really just a matter of painting a verbal picture of all of the events leading up to the fire.
 If you read a statement and feel as though you were at the fire, it is complete.
 If the statement doesn’t tell the full story you need to ask more questions and fill in the missing blocks of information until the painting is clear and complete.

-To give investigators the clear, bullet-point facts they need, Origin and Cause has developed the checklist below to make it easier for adjusters to collect specific information from their clients:
+To give investigators the clear, bullet-point facts they need, Origin and Cause has developed the checklist below to make it easier for adjusters to collect specific information for the investigations from their clients:

 Was the vehicle in motion?
 Yes/No